 Each structure has a shape that supports its function.
 From the smallest organelle of the cytoskeleton to the arrangement of the various bones and organs within the body, all parts function in relationship to their structural formation.
-When a structure is compressed, over-stretched, or otherwise misaligned, function becomes impaired creating pain, dysfunction and even disease.
+When a

 2. The Body is a Unit